Meg Steele, Past President of The Washington Hospital Auxiliary, honored at the 2015 Evening of Recognition

-The Washington Hospital Foundation held their annual Evening of Recognitionat Destiny Hill Farm on Thursday, September 13th.
-This year, the Foundation presented Dr. John E. Frazier, II, the 2012 Distinguished Service Award for his generosity and long-term support of The Washington Hospital.
+Washington Health System Foundation held its annual Evening of Recognition at Destiny Hill Farm on Thursday, September 17.
+The Foundation presented the 2015 Distinguished Service Award to Meg Steele for their generosity and support of Washington Health System:

-The Washington Hospital donors are recognized in the following ways:
+Washington Health System donors are recognized in the following ways:

-The 1897 Society members will be recognized on the new Donor Recognition Plaque within the hospital, as well as in The Washington Hospital Donor Report.
-Members are also invited to the Annual Evening of Recognition and other exclusive events through the year.
+The 1897 Society members are recognized on the Donor Recognition Plaque within Washington Hospital, as well as in the Washington Health System Donor Listings.
+Members are also invited to exclusive events through the year.

-The Washington Hospital Donor Report recognizes annual gifts of $100 or more.
+Washington Health System Donor Listings recognize annual gifts of $100 or more.

-The Orchard Society members, who make annual gifts of $250 or more, will be recognized on the new Donor Recognition Plaque within the hospital.
+The Orchard Society members, who make annual gifts of $250 or more, are recognized on the Donor Recognition Plaque within Washington Hospital.

-The Tree of Life is a beautiful bronze tree located in the Hospital’s main lobby.
-It is a special way to commemorate a loved one and support the Hospital.
+The Tree of Life is a beautiful bronze tree located in Washington Hospital’s main lobby.
+It is a special way to commemorate a loved one and support Washington Health System.
 Each leaf or stone bears the name(s) of the honoree as specified by the donor.

 The Legacy Library, a commemorative giving recognition piece for donations to Hospice Care, is a painted mural of books with plaques, made to look like the book spines, bearing the names of individuals touched by Hospice Care.
 The library is located on the first floor of Donnell House.

 The Commemorative Garden, located in front of Donnell House, is paved with bricks inscribed with the names of donors and loved ones who have received Hospice Care services.

 Donor Plaques are located throughout Washington Hospital as naming opportunities for the donors of major gifts (e.g., an operating suite, patient unit, waiting area, patient room, etc.)